sajari/sdk-react/README.md

 # Setup

-If you want to add the SDK to an existing project, or want to start from scratch, then you can get `@sajari/sdk-react` using NPM.

 ### NPM

-We currently distribute the `@sajari/sdk-react` library through NPM.
-NPM is only required for downloading the library.
+We distribute the `@sajari/sdk-react` library through NPM (note: NPM is only required for downloading the library).
 The SDK is made to be used from the browser.

 ```shell
 $ npm install --save @sajari/sdk-react
 ```

 # Documentation
-To read the documentation, go here [sajari-sdk-react.netlify.com](https://sajari-sdk-react.netlify.com)
+For full documentation, see [sajari-sdk-react.netlify.com](https://sajari-sdk-react.netlify.com).

 # Quick reference

 This library includes a standard set of components for building search interfaces.

-### Setting up API calls
+## Setting up API calls

-Before you can use any components, you'll need to initialise a [`Pipeline`](#using-pipeline) for handling search requests to the API:
+Before you can use any components, you'll need to initialise a `Pipeline` for handling search requests to the API:

 ```javascript
 import { Pipeline } from "@sajari/sdk-react";